Bobsled and Skeleton

 While leading Canada’s program, Latour helped the host nation win the women’s bobsled gold and silver medals at the 2010 Winter Olympic Games.
 To cap off his Olympic Games with Canada he coached Lyndon Rush’s four-man team to a bronze medal.
 The USBSF looks forward to similar success with its skeleton program in 2014 with Latour leading the team.

-Tuffy Latour graduated with a BA in Organizational Management from Ashford University and is currently pursuing a Masters in Sport Management with Liberty University.
-Latour lives in Saranac Lake with his wife, Kathy, and their two children; Hannah, age 12 and T.J., age 8.
+Tuffy Latour graduated with a bachelor's degree in organizational management from Ashford University and is currently pursuing a Master's in Sport Management at Liberty University.
+Latour lives in Saranac Lake with his wife, Kathy, and their two children; Hannah and T.J.
 Latour is also a SSG in the Vermont National Guard.